-The mighty Mississippi River delta, North America’s third largest river, serves the largest drainage basin in the continent and the fourth largest in the world.
+The mighty Mississippi River delta, Louisiana North America’s third largest river, serves the largest drainage basin in the continent and the fourth largest in the world.
 The watershed stretches between the Allegheny Mountains in the east to the Rocky Mountains in the west and contains parts of 31 states as well as two Canadian provinces.

 According to the National Park Service, at the Mississippi’s source at Lake Itasca, Minnesota the average flow rate is 6 cubic feet per second.
 Downstream about 2,300 miles the flow rate in New Orleans is reported to be 600,000 cubic feet per second.
 To illustrate the flow rates, they offer that at Lake Itasca it would take 10 minutes for one semi-trailer of water to flow out of the lake into the Mississippi.
 At New Orleans, the equivalent of 166 semi-trailers of water flow past Algiers Point each second.